 This past Saturday, a ballroom dancing competition was held at the Plaza de la Virgen.
 It’s the first time the competition’s been held, but I think they’re making it an annual thing.

 It was a lot of fun to watch.
 There were two levels of dancers.
 The first consisted of people seemingly plucked out of community Beginning Dance classes.
-Amateur, and not too impressive… but still better than me (hell, this thing is a better dancer than me).
+Amateur, and not too impressive… but still better than me.

 But when the professionals came out, in the second group, the entertainment level went through the roof.
 The dancing was tight, but the outrageous outfits were really the highlight.
 There were at least 15 pairs, and they had to each perform 6 styles of dance, from jazz to paso doble.